KingWu/flutter_starter_kit/README.md

 - Localization by using Flutter i18n plugin
 - Environment Config based on different project flavour (Development, Staging and Production)
 - Build pojo by using json_serializable
+- Update each list item instead of re-rendering whole list view when data set has changed on a list item

 ## Install